aperezmontan/test-automation-proj/README.md

 ### Using Other Data

 The default behavior for this script is to use the provided `Store1.csv` and `Store2.csv` files.
 However, if you'd like to use your own data, you can do that too !
-For this, you'll need to
+For this, you'll need to:

 1. Make sure your data is in a CSV in the same format as the Store files (*comma delimmited and with First Name,Last Name,Age,State as headers*).
 2. Copy your data CSV file into the root directory.